 Sports Medicine Orthopedics focuses on the treatment of injuries which are related to athletic activities.

 In California Workers’ Compensation, there are a number of employees who are athletes who sustain industrial injuries.
 Professional Sporting Teams in California include the Lakers, the Dodgers, the Giants, the Rams, the Chargers, the Padres, the Angels, the Kings, the 49ers and the Sharks.
-Also, there are Jockeys who race horses at various facilities.
+Also, there are Jockeys who race horses at various facilities throughout the state.

 There are many California based Orthopedic Surgeons who have made their reputations based upon their treatment of injured athletes.
 Two of the most outstanding doctors who you might know who are and were Orthopedic Sports Medicine Doctors are Dr. Robert Watkins (who has treated athletes such as Peyton Manning and Troy Aikman) and Dr. Frank Jobe (who performed the first “Tommy John” surgery.)